| | |

 best disinfectant."
 Several prosectors attempted to convict

+him of murder or medical malpractice, but none succeeded.
 One of the great strengths of Black's book are its recall of minor

 incidents, mostly forgotten by history, like Dr. Haiselden and The